mallapurbharat/OpenZeppelinUpgradableSmartContract/README.md

 oz call

-//next change the Add.sol file to include SafeMath (you'll need to import the openzeppelin/contracts-ethereum-package in the source file)

-//first add the evm-package for contracts-ethereum-package
+//at the command line first add the evm-package for contracts-ethereum-package

 npm install --save @openzeppelin/contracts-ethereum-package

-//now lets upgrade the version! comment out the first part in ADD.sol and uncomment out the second part
+//now lets upgrade the version!
+//change the Add.sol file to comment out phase 1 and uncomment the phase 2 sections

-//first, link the application to the dependency and update ganache-cli network to include this dependency
+//next at the command line, link the application to the dependency and update ganache-cli network to include this dependency

 oz link @openzeppelin/contracts-ethereum-package